 Talk to your managers about getting a list of guidelines, including costume dos and don’ts, so you can dress up appropriately.
 Be sure to ask specific questions about things like what amount of gore/fake blood (if any) is acceptable, what size of costume is acceptable, and other considerations such as the use of sharp or dangerous objects in the costume.

 Are you ready to hit the floor with your new Halloween costume and rake in extra tips this Halloween?
 Make sure your managers add in any special Halloween events into 7shifts to keep you up to speed, and chat with your team over dress code guidelines, group costume ideas, and more to make it the best Halloween work night ever.
+Lastly, be sure to update your 7shifts restaurant scheduling tool to ensure enough staff are scheduled for the special halloween event.

 7shifts is the all-in-one labor platform built for restaurants to simplify employee scheduling and labor management.
 Easily manage your teams’ schedules, timesheets, communication, tasks, tips and more– all in one place with 7shifts.